The Best Forts in India to travel to in 2023

 If you’re looking for an incredible structure with one of our favorite views in India, then ensure you head to Nahargarh Fort for sunset.

 Tikona means triangular and the hill is in a pyramid shape making it one of the most unique bases for a fort.
 You will have to drive to Tikona Peth from Pune.
-It is the base of the Tikona hill and then takes one of the two trekking paths up the hill to reach Tikona fort.
+It is the base of the Tikona hill and then takes one of the two trekking paths up the hill to reach Tikona Fort.

-One trekking path is for beginners and you would easily trek up this majestic hill and reach the fort in about one and half hours including the rest time and photo stops.
+One trekking path is for beginners and you would easily trek up this majestic hill and reach the fort in about one and a half hours including the rest time and photo stops.
 You can trek down in less than 45 minutes.
 I have seen even small children do this trek.
 The second path is a bit trickier, but you can do it within an hour and a half if you are an experienced trekker.

 Once you reach the top, you will be rewarded with breathtaking scenery all around.
 If you do this trek in monsoon season, around August and September, you will simply fall in love with this place.
 I did not want to go back home once I reached the top.
 It was a magical experience trekking up the path with a slight drizzle and absolutely gorgeous greenery all around you.